rayforman/rayforman/README.md

 **Projects:**

 Feel free to explore my GitHub repos to look at the projects I've been working on.
-Recently, I've been working on two projects: algorithmic trading and climate model translation.
+Right now I'm working on two projects: algorithmic trading for cryptocurrencies and climate model translation.